Belief Acquisition as Stochastic Filtering: Modelling Epidemic Processes on Contact Networks

 \subsection{Experimental Setup}

-The experiments in Sections~\ref{sec:factored_filters} and \ref{sec:factored_conditional_filters} all concern SEIRS epidemics.
-They use a variety of state spaces, observation spaces, transition models, and observation models to illustrate the various filtering algorithms.
+The experiments in Section~\ref{sec:factored_conditional_filters} all concern SEIRS epidemics.
+They use a variety of state spaces, observation spaces, transition schemas, and observation schemas to illustrate the various filtering algorithms.
 For each application, the simulation and the filter use the same state spaces and observation spaces: the observation spaces for the simulation and filter have to be the same, of course, but the respective state spaces {\em could} be different which just reflects the uncertainty in modelling real-world applications.

 Each state space is either $C^L$, where $C = \{\sS, \sE, \sI, \sR\}$, with products of categorical distributions as state distributions, or $S^L$, where $S$ is the positive 3-simplex, with products of Dirichlet distributions as state distributions.
-Each observation space is either $\{\Pos, \Neg, \Unk\}$, $S$, or $\{ (o_1, o_2, o_3, o_4) \in \mathbb{N}_0^4 \; | \; \sum_{j=1}^4 o_j = m \}$.
+Each observation space is either $\{\Pos, \Neg, \Unk\}$ or $\{ (o_1, o_2, o_3, o_4) \in \mathbb{N}_0^4 \; | \; \sum_{j=1}^4 o_j = m \}$.

-For each application, the observation models for the simulation and the filter are the same.
-For the applications of Algorithms 7, 8, 10, and 11, the transition models for the simulation and the filter are the same.
-For the applications of Algorithms 9 and 12, the filter does not use the transition model of the simulation; instead, it uses a direct transition update that approximates the effect of applying the simulation's transition model.
-The reason for this is explained below.
-The transition and observation models used are all defined earlier in this section.
+For each application, the observation schemas for the simulation and the filter are the same.
+For the applications of Algorithms 10 and 11, the transition schemas for the simulation and the filter are the same.
+For the application of Algorithm 12, the filter does not use the transition schema of the simulation; instead, it uses a direct transition update that approximates the effect of applying the simulation's transition schema.
+The reason for this is explained in Section~\ref{sec:fcvf}.
+The transition and observation schemas used are all defined earlier in this section.

-For Algorithms 7, 8 and 9, the parameters $\beta$, $\sigma$, $\gamma$ and $\rho$ of the transition model are assumed to be known.
-For these algorithms, one can concentrate solely on the factored property of the filters.
-For Algorithms 10, 11, and 12, these parameters need to be estimated.
+For Algorithms 10, 11, and 12, the parameters $\beta$, $\sigma$, $\gamma$ and $\rho$ of the transition schema need to be estimated.
 For these algorithms, the additional task of estimating the parameters makes the applications rather more difficult.
 For all the experiments concerning conditional filters that are reported here, it was convenient to use particle filters to estimate the parameter distributions.
 It would be interesting to explore other possibilities, such as Kalman filters.